Human coronavirus OC43: Host Immune Response

 If HCoV-OC43 was indeed the pathogen responsible for the 1889–1890 pandemic, which resembled the COVID-19 pandemic, severe disease was much more common and mortality much higher in populations that had not previously been exposed.

 Epidemiology

 Coronaviruses have a worldwide distribution, causing 10–15% of common cold cases (the virus most commonly implicated in the common cold is a rhinovirus, found in 30–50% of cases).
 Infections show a seasonal pattern with most cases occurring in the winter months in temperate climates, and summer and spring in warm climates.
+As OC43 is capable of infecting porcine tissues, it is likely that pigs serve as a zoonotic reservoir for this disease, reinfecting the human population.